 At the same time, in this decade, Beijing began slowly to open the country.

-Illegal pop music cassette from Taiwan, Hong Kong, and Japan started to pop up around the country influencing the young generations.
+Illegal pop music cassettes from Taiwan, Hong Kong, and Japan started to pop up around the country, influencing the young generations.